thefallentoaster/stormy-bloxflip-auto-rain-joiner/README.md

 ## Information:
 - When there is a rain at [bloxflip](https://bloxflip.com) this program will join the rain and let you know some information about it
 - It also have's a few more funktions like auto withdraw, status notifier and rain notifier!
-- If you dont trust it, join my discord i will proof that the bot is not an virus!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------